 In essence, this means that you do not leave parenting to chance.
 You do not rely upon the advice of neighbors or family members.
 You do not get your input from a newspaper columnist.

-Instead, you seek out the best help that’s available, and use it to obtain the tools that it takes to shape your children’s behavior effectively.
+Instead, you seek out the best help that’s available and use it to obtain the tools that it takes to shape your children’s behavior effectively.

-If you reviewed the pages on the ”Essential Parenting Home Study Program” that are available, then you’re probably aware of some of the tools and strategies that are available.
+If you reviewed the pages on the ”Essential Parenting Home Study Program” that is available, then you’re probably aware of some of the tools and strategies that are available.
 You can also get valuable information from other portions of this website that cover specific problems you may be having with your children.
-You can also get tons of valuable information, including state-of-the-art parenting input, by subscribing to Dr Cale’s free email newsletter, ”Terrific Parenting Newsletter.”
+You can also get tons of valuable information, including state-of-the-art parenting input, by subscribing to Dr. Cale’s free email newsletter, ”Terrific Parenting Newsletter.”

 Lastly, it is important to note that difficult situations may require more personalized attention.
 You may feel that you need face-to-face guidance.
 If you feel your situation warrants this, seek out an expert in your area.
 Find a psychologist or therapist with years of experience in this area, as this will greatly reduce your learning curve.